Recently in Recycling The News Category

 While interesting as a business aggregation proposal, the blog "Peer-To-Peer" diplomatically commented on the idea, saying it would be impossible for such an icon to assure the "quality of the blog post itself".
 Or, we might add, to insure the quality of the writer's analysis, the quality of the science journal, the quality of the science research, and so on.

 Still other people demand, as the Parliament did 1999, that science bloggers/journalists only blog about things they know.
 Quite a qualitative statement considering variations in breadth and depth of knowledge among both scientists and journalists.
 A comment here provides a good rebuttal to that idea.
-You could also reason that writing solely about what you know at any moment, like the biomechanics of kangaroo tendons, for instance, despite how interesting, might also be good way to become a lazy, narrow minded, outdated, and one bored stiff writer.
+You could also reason that writing solely about what you know at any moment, like the biomechanics of kangaroo tendons, for instance, despite how interesting that may be to you, might be a good way to become a lazy, narrow minded, outdated, and one bored stiff writer to say nothing of your readers'.

 Recently the subjects of anonymity and pseudonymity re-emerged and preoccupied many science bloggers.
 I'm not going to weigh down this post talking about that, except to note 1) that the discussion has largely revolved around the value and necessity of a particular type of individual authentication, and 2) that the discussion has largely ignored the politics and economics driving such individual authentication.